The old adage that “content is king” still holds true.

 The second type of metadata, content metadata, is descriptive and provides the values which are entered into these fields, such as title, content description, topic, etc. One way to understand the difference between website and content types of metadata is that structural (or website) metadata defines the form fields for the information you want to gather, and descriptive (or content) metadata provides the values for those fields.

-For example, if we were referring to a green apple as a piece of content, we might want the website metadata to be a folder with the value of the green apple labelled "Seasonal Fruits."
+For example, if we were referring to a green apple as a piece of content, we might want the website metadata to be a folder with the value of the green apple labeled "Seasonal Fruits."
 Another type of website metadata would set an element as creator and set the value to "Fruit Farm."

 Bringing it all together